-Grab a toolkit for your iPhone 8 model and fix your broken phone!
+Grab a toolkit for your iPhone 6 Plus model and fix your broken phone!

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

-All iPhone 8 repairs will require a Pentalobe P2 screwdriver in addition to standard precision electronics tools.
-Any repair that removes the battery from the chassis will require battery replacement strips.
-If the LCD display is removed from the front of the phone for any repair, you will need replacement display adhesive to restore water resistant functionality.
+All iPhone 6 Plus repairs will require a Pentalobe P2 screwdriver in addition to standard precision electronics tools.
+Any repair that removes the battery from the device will require replacement adhesive strips.
 All iFixit Fix Kits come with all tools and replacement adhesive needed to complete the repair.

-Once all parts and tools have been acquired, check out iFixit’s iPhone 8 repair guides for step-by-step instructions on how to make the fix.
+Once all parts and tools have been acquired, check out iFixit’s iPhone 6 Plus repair guides for step-by-step instructions on how to make the fix.

-The iPhone 8 earned a 6 out of 10 in iFixit’s repairability assessment.
+The iPhone 6 Plus earned a 7 out of 10 in iFixit’s repairability assessment.
 Watch the Teardown Review for more: